Does Pet Insurance Cover Allergies?

 blueCheck icon

-Pet insurance covers allergy testing, treatments and medications when allergies develop after your policy's waiting period ends.
+Pet insurance coverage includes allergy testing, treatments and medications for allergies that develop after your policy's waiting period ends.

 blueCheck icon